Notice your patterns, know your preferences, and experiment with thirds.

 For portraits, we were taught that lowering the camera and looking up created a sense of power and greater presence, and that raising the camera and looking down created a softness and a gentle presence.
 To be honest, we were also taught to photograph men looking up at them to make them appear more powerful and women looking down on them to make them appear thinner.
 So, there's that...

 What I like about photographing nature subjects in this way is that is looking up helps me understand the big, powerful, and all-encompassing perspective of nature and I feel a part of that power.
 In looking down, I feel a sense of awe for each tiny detail in nature and I feel humbled to be connected to such wonder.

 When you notice your patterns, know your preferences, and identify your message, you can be more intentional about making images that are purposefully beautiful.
-Read more about the relationship between photography and life, and the connection to the rule of thirds by clicking here.

 How will you use the rule of thirds?